 Although I could criticize Lilly for his convoluted thinking, lack of clarity, and outright bias in some instances, Lilly read the chart above according to his knowledge of the context, according to his interaction with the querent, and according to the astrology available to him.
 There is nothing wrong with that.

-But the bare truth is that Lilly basically hacked his way though the chart and could not give a clear answer or accurate timing.
+But the bare truth is that Lilly basically hacked his way through the chart and could not give a clear answer or accurate timing.
 In the end, after he knew of the husband’s return he commented that he was captured, etc.

 The Outer Planets